Explore Sydney’s top dog-friendly beaches with off-leash areas, calm waters, and great facilities for pets and owners.

 7. Marrinawi Cove

-Opened in 2023, Marrinawi Cove at Barangaroo Reserve is a unique little swimming area in Sydney Harbour where dogs are very welcome.
-While not an actual beach, we believe Marrinawi Cove deserves a spot on this list of dog beaches in Sydney.
+Opened in 2023, Marrinawi Cove at Barangaroo Reserve is a unique swimming spot in Sydney Harbour that warmly welcomes dogs.
+While it’s not a traditional beach, we think Marrinawi Cove earns its place on this list of dog-friendly beaches in Sydney.

-The swimming enclosure has safety netting to keep sharks and other wildlife out.
-There is plenty of seating surrounding the swimming area, in addition to safety railings, signage, and shower and toilet facilities.
+The swimming enclosure is equipped with safety netting to keep sharks and other wildlife out.
+Surrounding the area, you’ll find plenty of seating, safety railings, signage, as well as shower and toilet facilities.

-Be mindful that Marrinawi Cove can get quite busy during the summer months, in which case it’s recommended to come earlier in the day so that your dog has more space to run and swim.
+Keep in mind that Marrinawi Cove can get busy during the summer months, so it’s best to visit earlier in the day to give your dog more space to run and swim.

 8. Glebe Foreshore

-There are various dog-friendly parks and areas along the Glebe Foreshore, but for off-leash action, the best locations are Bicentennial and Federal Park, located west of the Johnstons Creek canal.
+The Glebe Foreshore offers several dog-friendly parks and spaces, but for off-leash fun, Bicentennial and Federal Park, located west of the Johnstons Creek canal, are the top picks.

-That is where you will find a small beach with water access into Rozelle Bay, close to the Federal Park Picnic Shelter.
+That’s where you’ll find a small beach with water access to Rozelle Bay, conveniently located near the Federal Park Picnic Shelter.

 Check the City of Sydney website for more information.